 The Cochrane Skin Group has now been running for 20 years, and we are proud of the 100+ high quality systematic reviews that have been produced over that period.
 Our expanding portfolio, and the increasing number of non-Cochrane systematic reviews, means that we need to take stock and prioritise Cochrane Skin reviews going forward.
 We want to ensure that Cochrane Skin reviews are the reviews most needed by our stakeholders.
 We are particularly interested in reviews that are key to informing guidelines or policy, or that are funded by our stakeholders.
 We are also particularly interested in doing methodologically challenging systematic reviews that involve techniques such as network meta-analysis, individual patient meta-analysis and diagnostic test accuracy reviews.

-With this in mind, we are currently undertaking a prioritisation exercise, and would like to ask for suggestions about what reviews or updates you would like us to prioritise over the next three years.
-We are writing to a wide range of stakeholders, and we will gather all views together and then make a final shortlist with our international editors.
-We are open to suggestions of new review questions that are not already on our existing list of reviews and protocols (click on 'Full list').
-New reviews should be concerned with healthcare interventions.
+With this in mind, we are currently undertaking a prioritisation exercise, and have asked for suggestions about what reviews or updates you would like us to prioritise over the next three years.
+We have writen to a wide range of stakeholders, and we are gathering all views together and will then make a final shortlist with our international editors.

 The Cochrane Skin Group (CSG) has a number of titles in need of new review teams (please see the Important notice to the right of this page), which we have listed under the following categories: